OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/mobile-engagement/mobile-engagement-android-integrate-engagement.md

       if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.M)
       {
         /*
-         * Request location permission, but this won't explain why it is needed to the user.
+         * Request location permission, but this won't explain why it is needed toohello user.
-         * The standard Android documentation explains with more details how to display a rationale activity to explain the user why the permission is needed in your application.
+         * hello standard Android documentation explains with more details how toodisplay a rationale activity tooexplain hello user why hello permission is needed in your application.
-         * Putting COARSE vs FINE has no impact here, they are part of the same group for runtime permission management.
+         * Putting COARSE vs FINE has no impact here, they are part of hello same group for runtime permission management.
          */
         if (checkSelfPermission(android.Manifest.permission.ACCESS_FINE_LOCATION) != PackageManager.PERMISSION_GRANTED)
           requestPermissions(new String[] { android.Manifest.permission.ACCESS_FINE_LOCATION }, 0);

-        /* Only if you want to keep features using external storage */ if (checkSelfPermission(android.Manifest.permission.WRITE_EXTERNAL_STORAGE) != PackageManager.PERMISSION_GRANTED)
+        /* Only if you want tookeep features using external storage */ if (checkSelfPermission(android.Manifest.permission.WRITE_EXTERNAL_STORAGE) != PackageManager.PERMISSION_GRANTED)
           requestPermissions(new String[] { android.Manifest.permission.WRITE_EXTERNAL_STORAGE }, 1);
       }